The Klein Gordon Field

 $$ \begin{aligned} \displaystyle\sum_{\mu=0}^3 \frac{\partial \mathcal{L}}{\partial (\partial_{\mu}\phi)} \Delta\phi &\xrightarrow[\text{by}]{\text{Replace}} \displaystyle\sum_{i=1}^n \displaystyle\sum_{\mu=0}^3\frac{\partial \mathcal{L}}{\partial (\partial_{\mu}\phi_{i})} \Delta\phi_{i} \\ &\equiv \text{In Einstein's convention, } \frac{\partial \mathcal{L}}{\partial (\partial_{\mu}\phi_{i})} \Delta\phi_{i} \end{aligned} $$

-Note: we will use Einstein’s convention most of the time unless it need explicit form.
+Note: Einstein’s convention means we sum over repeated indices.
+These indices we call dummy indices, as you can relabel them as you like.
+We will use Einstein’s convention most of the time unless it needs explicit form.

 18P2B0